Health and Safety

 Feeling puzzled?
 The mission of the UMKC Counseling Center is to foster the psychological well- being, personal development, and educational potential of our diverse campus community.
 In addition to individual counseling, the Center also provides outreach, group therapy, crisis intervention, and learning assessments.

 Pursuant to the Drug-Free Schools and Communities Act Amendments of 1989, the University of Missouri is required to establish a drug-and-alcohol-prevention program for its students and employees.
-The University of Missouri program includes education and information about the dangers of drugs and alcohol abuse in the workplace; programs that address unlawful controlled substance and alcohol use, including personnel actions that may result from such violations; self-referrals, as well as supervisory referrals, to drug and alcohol counseling and rehabilitation programs available through the Employee Assistance Program and/or community agencies.
+The University of Missouri program includes education and information about the dangers of drugs and alcohol abuse in the workplace and within the campus community; programs that address unlawful controlled substance and alcohol use and high-risk use, including personnel actions that may result from such violations; self-referrals, as well as supervisory referrals, to drug and alcohol counseling and rehabilitation programs available through the Employee Assistance Program, the UMKC Counseling Center, and/or community agencies.

 Standards of Conduct University of Missouri regulations prohibit the unlawful manufacture, distribution, dispensation, possession or use of alcohol and illicit drugs on University-owned or -controlled property and at University-sponsored or -supervised activities.